DimitrisMantas/ApplicationBots/README.md

 This repository is meant for some of my personal side-projects, which I mainly pursue as a hobby during my own free time.
 For my ongoing, as well as my past school projects, please visit DimitrisMantas/iCollect, /Nu.mTools and /TriMeshTools.

-ApplicationBots contains bots for some of the most well-known dektop and mobile applications and games.
+ApplicationBots contains bots for some of the most well-known desktop and mobile applications and games.

 # Disclaimer